Alexander Gardiner Mair

 M, #2506, b.
 8 June 1920, d.
 11 September 1940

 Alexander Gardiner Mair was born on 8 June 1920 at Seatown, Cullen, Banffshire, Scotland.1 He was the son of Alexander Gardiner Mair and Catherine Wood.
+His family was known by the tee-name of "Cock".
 Alexander died on 11 September 1940 at sea, near Montrose Bay, Angus, Scotland, at age 20.
 He perished as a result of an attack on the Steam Trawler 'Beathwood', A 442.
-See the article ST Beathwood and the Fate of her Crew His body was never recovered.2,3
+See the article ST Beathwood and the Fate of her Crew.
+His body was never recovered.2,3

 - Chart (box): Descendants of James Mair "Bobbin" (b.
 1755)